Jaakko Jouppila

-Pentti Jaakko Jouppila (16 September 1923 – 15 September 1950) was a Finnish shot putter who competed in the 1948 Summer Olympics.
+Pentti Jaakko Jouppila (16 September 1923 – 15 December 1950) was a Finnish shot putter who competed in the 1948 Summer Olympics.
 He committed suicide by gunshot in 1950 after fatally shooting his wife at Seinäjoki train station.

 Biography

 He was born on 16 September 1923 in the Finnish city of Seinäjoki.
-He would go on to become a professional shot putter, competing in the 1948 Summer Olympics held in England following the Second World War.
-On 15 September 1950, he would commit suicide while in his hometown of Seinäjoki.
+He would go on to become a shot putter, competing in the 1948 Summer Olympics held in England following the Second World War.
+On 15 December 1950, he committed suicide while in his hometown of Seinäjoki.